Kalyvara/NXTheme-tutorials/layouts/uns_applets/uns_applets.md

 ![nca](nca.JPG "nca")

-6) We'll do a second extraction using this `.nca`:
+6) We'll do a second extraction using the largest `.nca`.

 `hactool -k prod.keys --romfsdir=overlayDisp/romfs overlayDisp/248a0ab56ce956e4797110e59fd6435a.nca`